 Complete 84 credits of your program of study, including BCSC 306: Ethical Practice and Portfolio with a minimum of grade of C-.
 Depending on your major, additional course completion requirements may be needed.
 Please see the program's University Advisor for up-to-date information.

 Ensure your résumé is up-to-date and highlights your skills.
 You will apply for your field placement position.

-Read the Work Integrated Learning Student Handbook.
+Request a copy of the Work Integrated Learning Student Handbook from the program.

 Attend a pre-departure orientation session if you are going outside of the country for your field placement.